-ScoreOS is an app that lets you operate and display virtualized scoreboards for various kinds of sports.
-I designed and partly developed multiple styles of scoreboards and other things for ScoreOS.
+ScoreOS is an app that lets you operate and display virtualized scoreboards for various sports.
+I designed and partly developed multiple styles of scoreboards and user interfaces for ScoreOS.

 Design of the Scoreboards

-Uses a full HD resolution (1920×1080 pixels) and shows all the scoreboard components which include:
+This view has a full HD resolution (1920×1080 pixels) and displays the complete arrangement of scoreboard components.

-A shorter scoreboard view that’s the same width as the full view but one-fourth its height (1920×270 px).
-Due to the ribbon view’s more compact space compared to the full view, the T.O.L. and bonus indicator components are removed.
+This is a more vertically compact view (1920×270 pixels), being equally as wide as the full view but a quarter its height.
+Due to the ribbon view’s reduced amount of space compared to the full view, some scoreboard components are removed.

-The scoreboards in the ribbon and bug views are constantly visible in a portion of the screen while other tasks can be done on the rest of the screen simultaneously.
+Scoreboards in the ribbon and bug views are meant to be constantly visible in a portion of the screen while other things are displayed on the rest of the screen simultaneously.

 Development of the Scoreboards

-Once the client approved my mockup images, the next stage of the job was for me to develop the actual basketball scoreboards to work in the ScoreOS app.
+Once the client approved my mockup images, the next step was for me to develop the actual basketball scoreboards to work in the ScoreOS app.

 - SVGs are scalable, so they can be enlarged to any size without looking blurry, including on high-resolution displays.